ImageMagick/Usage-Markdown/distorts/index.md

 **Affine using less or more that three coordinate pairs**

 If only 1 or 2 control point pairs are provided, IM will use a more limited form of affine distortion to match the movement of those fewer points.
-For example with only 1 coordinate pair, it limits itself to unscaled translations of the image.
+For example, with only 1 coordinate pair, it limits itself to unscaled translations of the image.
 With 2 points it will limit itself to a '`Scale-Rotate-Translation`' distortions (no shears).
 See the previous discussion on [Distortions Using Control Points](#control_points) for examples.

 If more than 3 control points is given to an '`Affine`' distortion, then IM will use [Least Squares Fitting](#control_leastsq) to find the best '3 point' affine distortion matching *all* the coordinate pairs given.
 That means the source image control points may not map exactly to destination image control points, but a best-fit 'average' of all the points given.

-For example if you have a scan of a document, you could locate and map all 4 corners of the document for an affine distortion to correct for rotation and scaling of the document.
+For example, if you have a scan of a document, you could locate and map all 4 corners of the document for an affine distortion to correct for rotation and scaling of the document.
 In this way you can get a better 'average' fit based of 4 points rather than 3 points.

 Note that while more coordinates can produce a better and more accurate distortion, if one coordinate pair is very bad, then the least squares fit may not produce a very good fit at all.